go-spatial/go-mbgl/cmd/snap/README.md

 # Snap
-Snap is a raster tile server that takes a mapbox style files and generates raster tiles for it.
+Snap aims to be a headless raster tile, and static map server.
+Currenly using OSMesa 6, with CPU only rendering.

 # URLs that are supported by the application.